pnavab/university-of-github/README.md

 # Before starting
 We'll be making an API that simulates flipping a coin.
-First we must gather all required dependencies in case we do not already have it on our computer
+First we must gather all required dependencies in case we do not already have it on our computer.
+Pip is a package manager for Python packages.
 - Install FastAPI by running `pip install fastapi`
 - Install uvicorn by running `pip install uvicorn`
 If you do not have pip, install or upgrade your version of Python to the latest version.

 # Getting started